9 Tactics to Battle (Music) Exam Stress. (Part 3)

 The person who did badly on an exam because he got the flu or food poisoning the night before, could have talked to the teacher trying to postpone the exam for a later day.
 That student could also have studied harder during the entire semester so the success on that exam would not depend upon 1 night.

-Don’t come up with reasons why you could not do something: doing so is too time and energy consuming.
+Don’t come up with reasons why you could not do something: doing so is too time-consuming, and energy-consuming.
 Get it done instead.